ewolff/lvm-demo/README.md

 It consists of four Self-Contained Systems (SCS): general portal, letter, notify claims and postbox.

-* To build the base image use `docker build --tag npm-base-image npm-base-image`.

-* To start run `docker-compose up -d`.
-This will also build the rest of the Docker images.
+To start run `docker-compose up -d`.
+This will also build the Docker images.

 https://lvm-las-roca.herokuapp.com/ is a running instance of the